 When hemming a knit circle skirt, first serge around the bottom with the differential turned up just slightly.
 I find it helps my hem lay flatter.
 Next, using the curved edge of my hem gauge, press the hem up while also using Best Press spray starch.

 After pressing, apply Wonder Tape to the edge of the hem.
-Peel off the paper backing and finger press the hem back into place.
+Next, peel off the paper backing and finger press the hem back into place.

 After sewing, press the hem again.